Why your omnichannel retail strategy needs a human anchor

 Omnichannel was supposed to solve fragmentation.
 The customer who browsed online and bought in-store would finally be visible as a single person, not two anonymous transactions.
 That promise has been largely delivered on the infrastructure side.
 Customer data is more unified than it has ever been.

 What omnichannel didn’t solve (and was never really designed to solve) is what happens after the handoff.
-The moment when a customer walks into a store, opens a chat, or picks up a call, the technology stops and a person takes over.
+The moment when a customer walks into a store, opens a chat, or picks up a call, the technology stops, and a person takes over.
 Most of the time, that person is starting from scratch.

 The unified data sits in a system the associate can’t easily access.
 The purchase history requires three screens and a manager login.
 The loyal customer standing at the counter gets treated like a first-time visitor.